-What mysteries will you solve at the Tillamook County Museum?
+What mysteries will you solve at the Tillamook County Museum at the Oregon Coast?

 If watching the ocean waves crash, recede and smack into each other sounds exciting to you, then a visit to Rockaway Beach during the winter months is right up your alley.
 We will supply the stormy weather and all you need is a cup of hot cocoa, a cozy blanket and a view of the horizon for a quintessential Oregon Coast weekend.

 While it is never recommended to be on the beach during a storm, Rockaway Beach has several hotels and vacation homes with views of the ocean, so you can watch from the safety of your own room or deck.
 And what sounds better than torrents of horizontal rain hitting your window while you curl up next to the fire?

 If you do decide to venture outside, wear the proper rain gear and a sturdy pair of boots to keep you from slipping or getting too wet.

 A visit to the Tillamook Air Museum at the Oregon Coast is like taking a step back in time – almost literally.
 Housed inside one of the nation’s last remaining World War II blimp hangars, this world renowned museum features rare wartime and aviation artifacts and meticulously restored vintage aircraft, many of which are still airworthy!